Hrabal/TemPy/README.md

 ```

-..you can then sublass your custom TemPy object to add specific behavior:
+...you can then sublass your custom TemPy object to add specific behavior:
 ```python
 class HomePage(BasePage):